 Install Bird-Proof Chimney Cowls

-Like crows, signs of owls are are twigs, grass, leaves and hair falling into fire grates (use gloves to remove bird droppings).
+Like crows, signs of owls are twigs, grass, leaves and hair falling into fire grates (use gloves to remove bird droppings).

 - If birds are already nesting, you must legally leave them until they’ve flown the nest, so don’t light fires.